tldr-pages/tldr/pages/linux/tftp.md

 `tftp {{server_ip}} -6 -R {{port}}:{{port}}`

-- Set transfer mode to binary:
+- Set transfer mode to binary through the tftp client:

 `mode binary`

-- Download file:
+- Download file from a server through the tftp client:

 `get {{file}}`

-- Upload file:
+- Upload file to a server through the tftp client:

 `put {{file}}`

-- Exit tftp:
+- Exit the tftp client:

 `quit`